-Continued roll-out of the new ORA and ethical audits
+Continued roll-out of the new Online Risk Assessment (ORA) and ethical audits

-The new Online Risk Assessment (shared by all businesses in the Group except for Wickes who manage their own similar ORA) will continue to be rolled out during 2021 to new suppliers and to the next phase of suppliers, based on risk.
-Wickes will also relaunch their ORA during 2021 as their two-year assessment period is now due again.
-Any own- or no-brand manufacturing sites will continue to be moved onto the new ethical audit format in line with their next audit due dates.
+The new ORA (shared by all businesses in the Group except for Wickes who manage their own similar online risk assessment) will continue to be rolled out during 2021 to new suppliers and to the next phase of suppliers, based on risk.
+Wickes will continue their ORA during 2021 as their two-year assessment period is now due again.
+Any own-brand or no-brand manufacturing sites will continue to be moved onto the new ethical audit format in line with their next audit due dates.
 Non-conformances will be analysed and managed to completion.
 We will aim to introduce unannounced audits for selected sites during 2021, if Covid restrictions allow.